aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 This spins up 48 clients, each of which sends 128 inference requests.
 The expected performance is about 200 inferences/second for a single instance of inf1.2xlarge.

 ## Appendix 1 :
-Users who need help finetuning BERT Large for MRPC may and creating a saved model may follow the instructions here.
+Users who need help finetuning BERT Large for MRPC and creating a saved model may follow the instructions here.

 Connect to the c5.4xlarge compilation EC2 instance you started above and download these three items :
 1. clone [this](https://github.com/google-research/bert) github repo.
 Then edit run_classifier.py as described [here](https://github.com/google-research/bert/issues/146#issuecomment-569138476).
 We may ignore the changes described for run_squad.py.